 AVERAGE ANNUAL YIELD

-1. Other Purchases include water purchased from the Wimmera and Murray Irrigation Irrigator Led Group Proposals, water acquired from the New South Wales Government relating to its purchase of Toorale Station and the water purchase from the Victorian Government relating to the Goulburn-Murray Water Connections Program and water purchased from ACTEW Corporation (Australian Capital Territory).
+1. Other Purchases include water purchased from the Wimmera and Murray Irrigation Irrigator Led Group Proposals, water acquired from the New South Wales Government relating to its purchase of Toorale Station, water purchase from the Victorian Government relating to the Goulburn-Murray Water Connections Program and water purchased from ACTEW Corporation (Australian Capital Territory).

 2. The average price paid per trade does not include water purchases from 'Other Purchase Initiatives - Average Annual Yield (ML)' and displays N/A where there are less than 5 trades.